Fund Spotlight

 To encourage reading, she would provide sheets to transform her dining room table into a fort with pillows and books from the many trips to the library.
 She gladly fixed many a BLT sandwich with homemade milkshakes.
 She created a peaceful, supportive, and fun atmosphere to grow up in.
 She was welcoming and selfless.

 I am inspired by my mother's carry-on attitude.
-I cannot think of a better way to carry on her example than donating the Community Foundation Southwest Louisiana, which will benefit the children of the community my mother loved.
+I cannot think of a better way to carry on her example than by donating to the Community Foundation Southwest Louisiana, which will benefit the children of the community my mother loved.